iterative/ldb-resources/README.md

 | --- | --- |
 | Pick any object or annotation changes that happened in workspace | `$  ldb add ./`|

-To save the staged dataset into LDB (with all the cumulative changes made so far), one needs to use the *commit* command.
+To save staged dataset into LDB (with all the cumulative changes made so far), one needs to use the *commit* command.

 ### Dataset saving and versioning